evolvereix/vscode-javascript-snippets/README.md

 All the snippets not include the final semicolon `;`.

+**Suggestions**

+- Add `"editor.snippetSuggestions": "top",` to your user settings to see these snippets on top in the suggestion popover.

 ### Snippets

 Below is a list of all available snippets and the triggers of each one.
 The ⇥ means the TAB key.